Alfresco/docs-alfresco/insight-engine/latest/admin/index.md

     Here, you can specify the backup location and edit backup properties for each core of the Solr index: **Main Store** and **Archive Store**.

     * **Backup Location**: Specifies the full-path location for the backup to be stored.
-This location must be on the machine on which Alfresco Search and Insight Engine is installed or it must be a location which is accessible from the Solr host.
+This location must be on the machine on which Search and Insight Engine is installed or it must be a location which is accessible from the Solr host.
 For example, `/opt/alfresco-insight-engine/backups/alfresco`.
     * **Backup Cron Expression**: Specifies a Quartz cron expression that defines when backups occur.
 Solr creates a timestamped sub-directory for each index back up you make.
     * **Backups To Keep**: Specifies the maximum number of index backups that Solr should store.
 4. Click **Save**.